 Joshua's Story

-Every life is a story, though most of us don’t notice we’re in one until something breaks, ends, or refuses to go our way.
-The Recoding Method™ wasn’t born in a classroom or a boardroom—it rose from the rubble of a life that looked promising on paper and kept collapsing in reality.
+The Recoding Method™ wasn’t born in a classroom or a boardroom—it came from the rubble of a life that looked promising on paper and kept collapsing outside.

-Before you meet the work, you should know the man who walked through its fire.
-This is his story.
+Before you meet the work, know the man behind it.

 Josh 1970